nhle/onvista-snapshot/README.md

-# Onvista Snapshot Scraper
+# Onvista HTML Archive Scraper

-A Playwright-based automation tool for capturing full-page screenshots from onvista index pages with automatic cookie handling, table sorting, and pagination support.
+A Playwright-based automation tool for capturing self-contained HTML archives from onvista index pages with automatic cookie handling, table sorting, and pagination support.
+The archived pages are fully interactive, allowing you to click on stock links to view detailed information.

 ## Features

 - Automatically accepts cookie banners
 - Sorts tables by "Perf. relativ" (relative performance) in descending order
-- Captures full-page screenshots of all paginated pages
+- Captures self-contained HTML archives of all paginated pages
+- Inlines all CSS and images for offline viewing
+- Stock links remain clickable and open live onvista.de pages
-- Organizes screenshots by index name and timestamp
+- Organizes HTML archives by index name and timestamp
+- Generates a beautiful gallery with iframe previews
 - Handles multiple URLs from configuration file

 ## Prerequisites